SimplyBuilder/sb-core/dom-module/README.md

 ### Installation

-You can install the DOM module using npm or yarn as follows:
+You can easily install the DOM module in your project using npm, pnpm or yarn:

 #### Using npm